precice/case-generate/README.md

-# PreCICE-Genesis
+# precice-generate

 ## Project Overview

-The PreCICE-Genesis is a Python-based utility designed to automate the generation of preCICE configuration files from YAML topology descriptions.
+The precice-generate is a Python-based utility designed to automate the generation of preCICE configuration files from YAML topology descriptions.
 This tool simplifies the process of setting up multi-physics simulations by transforming user-defined YAML configurations into preCICE-compatible XML configuration files.

 ## Key Features